tarun-bisht/tarun-bisht.github.io/_posts/2020-12-28-neural-style-transfer-part-1-introduction.md

     (1, 21, 32, 512)

-Similarly we can check output feature maps from layers defined in `style_layers` list
+Similarly, we can check output feature maps from layers defined in `style_layers` list

 {% highlight python linenos %}
 model = stylized_model(vgg, style_layers + content_layers)
 {% endhighlight %}

-Now lets create a model which we will be used for style transfer.
+Now let's create a model which we will be used for style transfer.
 We create a vgg model which outputs all feature maps from the layers defined in `style_layers` and `content_layers` when an image is passed through it.

 {% highlight python linenos %}